Criminal charges, even of a minor nature, can have serious consequences for you. You should always get immediate legal advice about your situation.

 Unless earlier released or bailed by Police, you may be detained for a reasonable time for the purposes of questioning and investigation, and for as long as it takes to bring you before a Magistrate or Justice.
 A reasonable time will depend on the situation.

 If you have been taken into custody because Police reasonably believed you were intoxicated, then Police must make reasonable inquiries to find a place of safety or a responsible person willing to take care of you.
 If Police cannot find such a place or person then you can be held in custody for up to 8 hours unless the police officer believes that it is reasonable to release you at an earlier time.
+If, after 8 hours, Police believe that you are likely to injure yourself or another person if released, you can be held in custody for up to 4 additional hours.
 Whilst being held in custody for this reason you cannot be questioned by Police in relation to an offence, photographed or have your fingerprints taken.

 Before questioning or investigation commences, you have the right to attempt to communicate with a friend or relative and a legal practitioner.
 If you are 18 or over the police officer conducting the investigation may deny you this right for up to 4 hours if he or she believes, on reasonable grounds, that the communication is likely to result in the escape of an accomplice, or the fabrication or destruction of evidence, or that the questioning or investigation is so urgent having regard to the safety of other people that it should not be delayed.
 Before the 4 hours is up Police may also make an application to a Magistrate to deny you communication for a further period of time.